Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/Matrix-and-Madoka-Dataframe-CH3.md

-I didn’t want to continue printing the whole Madoka data.frame with 10 columns and 32 rows when experimenting with different commands, so I finagled with commands until I got the first 5 rows of the data.frame, and then made that a new variable.
-I got a lot of hands-on experience with trying to select a specific row/column of a variable here, doing it with an actual .csv with many rows and columns took much more understanding and exploration than just the small made-up data sets.
+I didn’t want to continue printing the whole Madoka data.frame with 10 columns and 32 rows when experimenting with different commands, so I took the first 5 rows of the data.frame and made that its own variable.
+I got a lot of hands-on experience with trying to select a specific row/column of a variable here.
+Doing it with an actual *.csv* with many rows and columns took more understanding and exploration than just the small made-up data sets.

 ``` r
 Smallmad <- Madoka[1:5,]; print(Smallmad)